apache/causeway-site/content/getting-started/examples.md

 * if you've built Isis from the source code, then these examples will run against your local cached Isis modules

-* If you **haven't** built Isis from source code, then these examples will pull down the current snapshots on the [Apache snapshot repo](https://repository.apache.org/index.html).
+* If you **haven't** built Isis from source code, then these examples will pull down the current snapshots from the [ASF's Nexus repo](https://repository.apache.org/index.html).

 In both cases the domain object model is a very simple todo application.
 No prizes for originality there, but we wanted a one domain class that you could easily refactor for your own purposes.